Primer (film): Critical reception and legacy

 The film's experimental plot and dense dialogue were controversially received.
 Esquire's Mike D'Angelo claimed that "anybody who claims he fully understands what's going on in Primer after seeing it just once is either a savant or a liar".
 Scott Tobias writes for The A.V.
 Club: "The banter is heavy on technical jargon and almost perversely short on exposition; were it not for the presence of voiceover narration, the film would be close to incomprehensible."
 For the Los Angeles Times, Carina Chocano writes: "sticklers for linear storytelling are bound to be frustrated by narrative threads that start promisingly, then just sort of fall off the spool".
 Some reviewers were entirely put off by the film's obfuscated narrative.
 Kirk Honeycutt of The Hollywood Reporter complained that Primer "nearly gets lost in a miasma of technical jargon and scientific conjecture".

 "Primer is hopelessly confusing and grows more and more byzantine as it unravels," Chuck Klosterman writes in an essay on time travel films five years later.
 "I've watched it seven or eight times and I still don't know what happened."
 He nonetheless says it is "the finest movie about time travel I've ever seen" because of its realism:

 Ultimately, Klosterman says, the lesson of Primer regarding time travel is that "it's too important to use only for money, but too dangerous to use for anything else".

 The American director Steven Soderbergh is regarded as a fan of the film.

 The film has been selected to be part of The A.V.
 Club's New Cult Canon.
 Donald Clarke, film critic with The Irish Times, included Primer at No. 20 on his list of the top twenty films of the decade (2000–2010).
+The film was selected by Time as one of the Top 10 Time-Travel Movies.
 It was ranked number two in Popular Mechanics list of The 30 Best Time Travel Movies.
+MovieWeb ranked Primer at No. 17 on their list of the 30 Best Sci-fi Thrillers Of All Time.
+Rolling Stone ranked the film at No. 25 on their list of "The Top 40 Sci-Fi Movies of the 21st Century".
 Science fiction author Greg Egan describes Primer as "an ingenious, tautly constructed time-travel story".